newrelic/rusty-hog/README.md

     -V, --version            Prints version information

 OPTIONS:
-    -o, --outputfile <OUTPUT>    Sets the path to write the scanner results to (stdout by default) --regex <REGEX>          Sets a custom regex JSON file
+    -a, --allowlist <ALLOWLIST>                                    Sets a custom allowlist JSON file --default_entropy_threshold <DEFAULT_ENTROPY_THRESHOLD>    Default entropy threshold (0.6 by default) -o, --outputfile <OUTPUT>                                      Sets the path to write the scanner results to (stdout by default)

+        --regex <REGEX>                                            Sets a custom regex JSON file

 ARGS:
     <GDRIVEID>    The ID of the Google drive file you want to scan